top of page

 Section 1.
 Office

-The office of the corporation shall be located at such a place as the Board of Directors may from time to time determine.
+The office of the corporation will be located at such a place as the Board of Directors may from time to time determine.

 Section 2.
 Books

-There shall be kept at the office of the corporation correct books of account of the activities and transactions of the corporation, including a minute book which shall contain a copy of the Articles of Incorporation, a copy of these Bylaws, and all minutes of the Board of Directors.
+The office of the corporation will house correct books of account of the activities and transactions of the corporation, including a minute book which will contain a copy of the Articles of Incorporation, a copy of these Bylaws, all minutes of the Board of Directors, and tax documents affirming our non-profit status; it will also house all accurate and organized files and records of the activities of the organization.

 ARTICLE 8